End of Life Care for Patients with Disorders of Consciousness

 Causes

 DoC is a result of serious impairment to the brain and its functions.
 This can be due to several reasons, which are classified into two types: severe brain injury from trauma and severe brain injury from disease or illness.
 Brain injury from trauma results from physical injury.
-Whereas brain injury from disease or illness is a result of a health issue affecting significant systems in the body resulting in damage to the brain (21).
+Meanwhile, brain injury from disease or illness is a result of a health issue affecting significant systems in the body, resulting in damage to the brain (21).
 Some of those commonly seen are.

 Traumatic Brain Injury